 2013 winner Laura Clarke

-Established in memory of poet Bronwen Wallace, this award alternates each year between short fiction and poetry.
-The 2014 prize will be given for an outstanding work of short fiction.
-Wallace felt that writers should have more opportunities for greater recognition early in their careers and so this annual award is given to a writer below the age of 35 who has published poetry or prose in literary magazines, journals, or anthologies, but has not yet been published in book form.
+Established in memory of writer Bronwen Wallace, this award alternates each year between short fiction and poetry.
+The 2015 prize will be given for an outstanding work of poetry.
+Wallace felt that writers should have more opportunities for greater recognition early in their careers, and so this annual award is given to a writer below the age of 35 who has published poetry or prose in literary magazines, journals, or anthologies, but has not yet been published in book form.

-A prize of $5,000 will be awarded to the best work of short fiction.
+A prize of $5,000 will be awarded to the best work of poetry.

 To be eligible, candidates must be:

 - A Canadian citizen or permanent resident

 - Under the age of 35 as of March 2, 2015.

 - Previously published in an independently edited magazine or anthology

 - Unpublished in book form and without a book contract